 Once you click “Create,” you will be directed to a pop-up where you can copy the token.
 Be sure to copy it now, as you will not be able to view or copy it again.

-The base URL allows BetterCloud to direct API calls to the correct Confluence instance.
-This is the first part of the URL that displays when you log into any of your Atlassian products.
+The Jira domain allows BetterCloud to direct API calls to the correct Confluence instance.
+This is the highlighted portion of the URL that displays when you log into any of your Atlassian products.

-Once you have successfully added the integration, your base URL, API token, and username can all be updated at any time in the integration’s configuration.
+Once you have successfully added the integration, your Jira domain, API token, and username can all be updated at any time in the integration’s configuration.